There are now 2 possible online modes for units:

 - Unit rules

-DENT4236 Restorative and Rehabilitative Sciences 6
+and DENT4236 Restorative and Rehabilitative Sciences 6

-- DENT5312 Developmental and Behavioural Sciences 2; DENT5322 Diagnostic and Surgical Sciences 4;
+- DENT5312 Developmental and Behavioural Sciences 2.

-DENT5338 Restorative and Rehabilitative Sciences 8
+and DENT5338 Restorative and Rehabilitative Sciences 8

 Approved quota: 56—50 domestic includes high academic achievement direct pathway: 24 places, indigenous entry, rural: 3 places and standard pathway graduate applicants: 20; and 6 international.

 - lectures: 1 hour